Villa de Marcos

 • A mid-range hotel room in Tenerife: €80–150/person/night

 Add the savings on eating in (a fully equipped kitchen means you're not forced to eat every meal at a restaurant), and the economics get even more compelling for longer stays.
+For groups of 8–14, we've written a full guide to large group accommodation in Tenerife with real cost breakdowns.

 The Kitchen Advantage